-The lender needs to ensure that your estimate of the value of the house is correct as your house as their lending is secured on your home.
+The lender needs to ensure that your estimate of the value of the house is correct because their lending is secured on your home.
 You will normally have to pay for this valuation to be conducted.

 There are three types:

-This is a very simple inspection of the property and is the minimum requirement to acquire a mortgage.
+This is a very simple inspection of the property and is the minimum requirement for a mortgage.
 It will involve a very limited inspection of the property and is not in any way a survey.
-It is just a confirmation to the lender that the property is worth sufficient security to cover the mortgage.
+It just provides confirmation to the lender that the property is worth enough to cover the mortgage.

 If you have instructed a survey independently of your mortgage application, most lenders will expect you to pay for a mortgage valuation with their own Valuer/Surveyor as this is the minimum valuation requirement.

 This is suitable for a standard property type which is not very old and will advise on value as well as giving a more detailed report on the condition and state of repair of the property.
-Minor items of disrepair (that are aesthetic and do not affect the value of the property), which do not materially affect the value, will not be reported.
+Minor items of disrepair that are aesthetic and do not materially affect the value, will not be reported.

 It is up to you which type of survey you feel happiest with but you should remember that the risk is solely yours when buying a property.
 For this reason it is strongly recommended to have a homebuyer’s valuation and survey undertaken as a minimum.